ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 10 MULTIPOLYGON (((-80.02567 3...
 ```

-Elements of a geometry list-column are allowed to be different in nature from other elements^[just like a regular `list` object can contain mixed types of elements: numeric, character, etc].
+Elements of a geometry list-column are allowed to be different in nature from other elements^[This is just like a regular `list` object that can contain mixed types of elements: numeric, character, etc].
 In the `nc` data, all the elements (`sfg`s) in `geometry` column are `MULTIPOLYGON`.
 However, you could also have `LINESTRING` or `POINT` objects mixed with `MULTIPOLYGONS` objects in a single `sf` object if you would like.

-## Simple feature geometry, simple feature geometry list column, and simple feature
+## Simple feature geometry, simple feature geometry list-column, and simple feature

 Here, we learn how different types of `sfg` are constructed.
-We also learn how to create `sfc` and `sf` from `sfg` from scratch.^[I must say that creating spatial objects from scratch yourself is an unnecessary skill for many of you as an economist.
-But, occasionally the need arises.
-For example, I had to do so when I designed on-farm randomized nitrogen trials.
-In such cases, it is of course necessary to understand how different types of `sfg` are constructed, create `sfc` from a collection of `sfg`s, and then create an `sf` from a `sfc`.]
+We also learn how to create `sfc` and `sf` from `sfg` from scratch.^[Creating spatial objects from scratch yourself is an unnecessary skill for many of us as economists.
+But, it is still good to know the underlying structure of the data.
+Also, occasionally the need arises.
+For example, I had to construct spatial objects from scratch when I designed on-farm randomized nitrogen trials.
+In such cases, it is of course necessary to understand how different types of `sfg` are constructed, create `sfc` from a collection of `sfg`s, and then create an `sf` from an `sfc`.]

 ### Simple feature geometry (`sfg`)